kodedge-swapneel/database-monitoring-prometheus/README.md

-# Monitor database using Prometheus and Grafana
+# Monitor database with Prometheus and Grafana

 ## [Click here to watch the video for demonstration.]()